-WordPress is very widely used around the world and there is a huge amount of contextual information available from WordPress itself as outlined here, from open forums, and even from good old google.
+WordPress is very widely used around the world and there is a huge amount of contextual information available from WordPress itself as outlined here, from open forums, and Google.

-&lt;sup>5 This link takes you to a page on the SiteWorks website where you will find this document.
+5 This link takes you to a page on the SiteWorks website where you will find this information.
 See also Appendix A

-&lt;sup>6 As above
+6 As above